Disclosure: WHSR is reader-supported. When you buy through our links, we may earn a commission.

 What really sets Kinsta apart from other similar players in the managed WordPress hosting market is their ability to provide a super fast, super innovative, and slick user control panel.
-That, along with their innovative server technology (NGINX, PHP7, HHVM) and solid server performance makes them a great choice for both businesses and individuals.
+That, along with their innovative server technology (NGINX, latest version of PHP, HHVM) and solid server performance makes them a great choice for both businesses and individuals.

 They have since gone on to host a number of global-recognized brands such as Ricoh, Ubisoft, General Electric, and ASOS.